-Seth Biderman is under contract with the Academy for the Love of Learning to research different learning models and further public conversation about education in Santa Fe.
-Biderman is a graduate of SFPS and a former Santa Fe teacher and administrator.
+A graduate of SFPS and a former Santa Fe educator, Seth Biderman is under contract with the Academy for the Love of Learning to research different learning models and further public conversation about what "school" could someday be.
+He blogs at schoolreformed.wordpress.com.